Iron Workers Local 580 Insurance Fund v. Novartis Pharmaceuticals Corporation

 In re Generic Pharmaceuticals Antitrust Litigation

 A sprawling nationwide litigation alleging that many of the world’s largest drug makers conspired to prevent competition and raise prices through the pharmaceutical industry since at least 2011.
-Scott plays a central role in the firm’s efforts as a member of the End-Payer Plaintiffs’ Steering Committee, and works on the team overseeing the expert work on behalf of the end-payors.
-Litigation is ongoing.
+Scott plays a central role in the firm’s efforts as a member of the End-Payer Plaintiffs’ Steering Committee and works on the team overseeing the expert work on behalf of the end-payors.
+In 2024 Scott presented arguments and expert witness testimony to the Court, which led to the Court’s certifying the bellwether cases as class actions.
+Settlements over $500 million with certain defendants have received final approval and litigation is ongoing against the remaining defendants.

 In re Lincoln National COI Litigation

-Leads the firm’s efforts as co-lead counsel is case challenging Lincoln National Life Insurance’s Company’s decision in 2019 to raise cost of insurance rates and premiums on policyholders for reasons not permitted under the insurance contracts.
-Litigation is ongoing.
+Co-lead counsel in a case challenging Lincoln National Life Insurance’s Company’s decision in 2019 to raise cost of insurance rates and premiums on policyholders for reasons not permitted under the insurance contracts.
+The coordinated litigation settled for $117.5 million in 2023.

 In re California Gasoline Spot Market Antitrust Litigation